Want more recommendations for your family?

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Many characters drink alcohol (ranging from beer to wine to harder drinks), mostly in a social way.
 Once or twice, characters overindulge in a comic way, but only briefly.
 In one segment, the main characters smoke some pot.
 Some characters smoke cigarettes in a background way.
 In a futuristic sement, a character is addicted to a drug known as "soap" and overdoses.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-By normal standards, Cloud Atlas is a disappointing movie.
+By normal standards, this is a disappointing movie, but it isn't an ordinary movie.
 If the six stories were disentangled and laid out separately, it would be clear that none of them has much depth or surprise.
-The movie cuts corners to rush the multitude of shallow characters through their story arcs, which results in a general lack of rhythm.
+Cloud Atlas cuts corners to rush the multitude of shallow characters through their story arcs, which results in a general lack of rhythm.
 It becomes one long, monotonous thrum.
 What's more, the almost fetishistic use of makeup to distinguish the characters from the actors who play them is highly distracting, and the guessing game of who's behind which fake appendage becomes more interesting than the story itself.

-But Cloud Atlas isn't a normal movie; it's an "epic folly" (like David Lynch's Dune).
-Many audiences will find themselves swept away and perhaps even enchanted by the movie's mere efforts to be huge and impressive.
+But since Cloud Atlas is an "epic folly" (like David Lynch's Dune), many audiences will find themselves swept away and perhaps even enchanted by the movie's mere efforts to be huge and impressive.
 Throughout Hollywood history, size and scale have often triumphed over content, and, for many, the magnifying and inflating of these empty stories may make them seem resonant.